 I, myself, appreciate such reminders, anything which will keep me from someday becoming the mean old cranky wild-haired lady down the street who's so set in her ways that nobody likes her. :)

 Something else which helped me not be so doggedly there's-only-one-way-to-think-ish?
 Many episodes of Law and Order.
-Whew, it blows my mind how they can come up with court cases which shake-up even the strongest of black-and-whiters like myself.
+Whew, it blows my mind how they can come up with court cases which shake-up and confuse even the strongest of black-and-whiters like myself.

 Read more about karoshi here.

 "Be well balanced (temperate, sober of mind), be vigilant and cautious at all times; for that enemy of yours, the devil, roams around like a lion roaring [[a]in fierce hunger], seeking someone to seize upon and devour." ...
 1 Peter 5:8